 Career opportunity

 A key consideration when comparing a university degree with alternative routes is the employment prospects.
-Only 66% of graduates felt their degrees were necessary for their current job, and a significant number of young people with degrees feel overqualified for their roles.
+According to a 2021 CIPD report, only 66% of graduates felt their degrees were necessary for their current job, and a significant number of young people with degrees feel overqualified for their roles.
 While our dedicated university article notes that STEM graduates have a higher employment rate than non-graduates, it’s worth examining how some of the alternative routes fare.

 Alternative routes into STEM often involve guaranteed employment from the outset.
 Those who choose this path can have great success finding work and get a head start in the workplace, allowing them to progress up the career ladder at a similar rate to new university graduates.
 It is likely that many non-graduates who are employed immediately after secondary school have undertaken an entry-level role.